 Overview

 Businesses do not operate in a vacuum.
 They need to interact with customers, vendors, and partners while competing directly with competitors.
 Together, these interactions form a competitive landscape.
+These interactions are part of a dynamic competitive landscape, where agility and insight are paramount.

 To remain relevant and grow, businesses must stay informed about the changes within their competitive landscape.
 Successful businesses leverage the best practices of Market & Competitive Intelligence (M&CI) to make swift decisions and adapt quickly to the changing landscape, securing a decisive competitive advantage.